ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     On the other hand, notice how Kustomize has grouped all the resources together according to their kind and ordered them alphabetically by `metadata.name`.
 Also see how the `ghost` namespace has been set in all resources except in the `PersistentVolume` ones because those in particular are not namespaced.

+## Deploying the main Kustomize project in the cluster

-5. If you are satisfied with the final YAML, apply the Ghost platform Kustomize project to your cluster:
+If you are satisfied with the YAML output of your Ghost Kustomize project, proceed to deploy Ghost in your Kubernetes cluster:

+1. Use the `kubectl` command to apply the Ghost platform Kustomize project in your cluster:

     ~~~sh
     $ kubectl apply -k $HOME/k8sprjs/ghost
     ~~~

-6. Right after applying the Kustomize project, check how the deployment is going for the components of your Ghost platform:
+2. Right after applying the Kustomize project, check how the deployment is going for the components of your Ghost platform:

     ~~~sh
     $ kubectl -n ghost get pv,pvc,cm,secret,deployment,replicaset,statefulset,pod,svc -o wide